Interesting design with pros and cons, could have…

 - There is not a single spare peg.

 - I was not really able to neatly put up the tent with all sides tight.
 The front porch and back corner stay too loose.
 On first real use it appeared to me that their connecting buckles should be attached a bit more to the outside on the spacer tape.
 I may change that myself.
 See the newly added picture for what I mean.

 - The mayor weak spot of the tent is the connection of the front tape to the inner tent.
 The fabric is pulled upwards from the tape at a straight angle with too much tension, and there is no way to relieve that.
-I had already read a review of somebody who had enforced that himself.
+I had already read a review of somebody who had reinforced that himself.
 It is a pity Vango has not already addressed that.
 I fear that will be a warranty issue.

 - Ventilation is limited, as I already knew.
 The mesh panels are small, while I prefer to keep the tent zipped close to keep bugs out.